 When I think about faithfulness in my life I laugh a little on the inside because I know how I am.
 It’s not that I’d call myself a complete failure in everything, but honestly, I fail every day.
 And so do we all.
 Who doesn’t desire to be a more faithful spouse and parent?
 Who doesn’t desire to be faithful in their ministry to the … Continue reading He Remains Faithful

 You hear of wars and the rumors of wars daily, but these things must come to pass.
 And should greater calamity come, and it eventually will, we will trust Jesus.
 Continue reading Do Not Be Motionless From Fear

 Next Wednesday, July 19, marks 14 years of marriage for me and my bride.
 Like every marriage since the beginning of time, we’ve had our ups and downs, joys and sorrows, losses and wins.
 We’ve learned hard lessons along the way about love, forgiveness, patience, sacrifice and humility.
-And although I know full well that … Continue reading 7 Lessons in 14 Years of Marriage
+And although I know full well that I am NOT the pinnacle of all marital knowledge, I’d … Continue reading 7 Lessons in 14 Years of Marriage

 The beautiful thing is that our two gospel works in our very different stages of life and growth can mutually benefit, even thousands of miles apart.
 Continue reading Bath Across The Pond

 Ever walked right up to a stranger with the intention of sharing the good new of Jesus with them?
 Any number of crazy and exciting things can happen when you choose this approach to evangelism.
 Continue reading Sharing The Gospel in a Smart Phone World